Climate change in Nigeria

-Temperature change in Nigeria, each bar represents the average temperature over that year.
+Temperature change in Nigeria; each bar represents the average temperature over that year.

 Climate change in Nigeria has caused increasing temperatures and rainfall variability (increasing in coastal areas and declining in continental areas) resulting in drought, desertification, rising sea levels, erosion, floods, thunderstorms, bush fires, landslides, land degradation and more frequent, extreme weather conditions.
 Climate change is leading to biodiversity loss, reduced food and water security, increasing poverty, conflict, displacement, economic instability and negative health outcomes in Nigeria.
 Nigeria is highly vulnerable to and not well prepared to deal with the effects of climate change.
-The agricultural sector is particularly vulnerable.
+The agricultural sector is particularly most vulnerable.